 What is Guided Myofascial Therapy?

-Guided Myofascial Therapy is my own form of therapeutic bodywork, informed by my years of experience in Myofascial Release, Acupuncture, and Movement Therapies, as well as working through my own chronic pain from a lifetime of rock climbing and surfing.
-It combines elements of myofascial trigger point release, qigong breath work and pilates-based movement to melt tension, ease pain and re-program more healthy movement habits.
+Guided Myofascial Therapy is my own form of therapeutic bodywork, informed by my years of experience in Myofascial Release, Acupuncture, and Movement Therapies.

-I guide you through movement sessions designed to target and access myofascial trigger points and acupuncture points using the above techniques and a simple lacrosse ball.
+I guide you through movement sessions designed to target and access myofascial trigger points and acupuncture points using a simple lacrosse ball.
 I teach you how to approach different body regions by explaining how the muscles and fascia work together, helping you locate specific areas of your body, and how to safely and effectively apply pressure.
-I then introduce breathing, visualization, and movement techniques that will help you sink deeper into your edge of comfort, melt away tension and release active trigger points.
-We finish the session by reprogramming healthy movement patterns to reintegrate the areas we released.
+I then introduce breathing, visualization, and movement techniques that will help you sink deeper into your edge of comfort, melt away tension and relieve pain.

 Small group classes are available multiple times a week, as well as personalized one-on-one sessions to dial in your specific pattern.
 Guided Myofascial Therapy is easily accessible and available on Zoom in the comfort of your own home, and in-person on the North Shore of the island of O'ahu.